JCSDA/jedi-docs/docs/jedi-components/ufo/qcfilters.rst

 - The level pressure must be larger than the threshold :code:`RHCheck_RHThresh`,

-- The minimum relative humidity above the present level, whose pressure is less than a certain threshold (\ :code:`RHCheck_PressDiffAdjThresh`) away from the current level pressure, must be greater than a certain threshold (\ :code:`RHCheck_MinRHThresh`).
+- The minimum relative humidity of all levels above the present level must be less than a certain threshold (\ :code:`RHCheck_MinRHThresh`).
+  Only levels whose pressure is close to that of the current level (with a difference threshold of (\ :code:`RHCheck_PressDiffAdjThresh`) are considered.

 The following conditions must be met in order for a level to fail the high-altitude check:

 - The minimum temperature in the ascent must be less than a particular threshold (\ :code:`RHCheck_TminThresh`),

-- The difference between the observed and model background relative humidity must be larger than a particular threshold (\ :code:`RHCheck_SondeRHHiTol`).
+- The difference between the observed and model background (O-B) relative humidity must be larger than a particular threshold (\ :code:`RHCheck_SondeRHHiTol`).

 **Summary of yaml parameters**

 The following parameters are used in the cloud top check:

-- :code:`RHCheck_RHThresh`: Threshold for relative humidity check to be applied (default 90.0%).

 - :code:`RHCheck_PressThresh`: Pressure threshold for check at top of cloud layers (default 400.0 Pa).